rancher/rancher/tests/validation/readme.md

-AZURE_CLIENT_ID no default, your app / client id AZURE_CLIENT_SECRET no default, your app / client secret AZURE_TENANT_ID no default your Azure tenant id, for use with Azure cloud provider
+AZURE_CLIENT_ID no default, your app / client id AZURE_CLIENT_SECRET no default, your app / client secret AZURE_TENANT_ID no default your Azure tenant id, for use with Azure cloud provider AZURE_CUSTOM_IMAGE no default a Azure custom image's ARM resource identifier, for use on custom image tests AZURE_GALLERY_IMAGE_VERSION no default a Azure gallery image version's ARM resource identifier, for use on custom image tests
 ```

 ### v3_api test variables: